sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 - A virtual machine configured with:
   - Visual Studio 2019 Community (latest release)

+>**Important**: Complete the task for the workshop path you have chosen.
+The specific workshop is included in the task name.
+Tasks with no workshop name should be completed for either workshop.
+For example, "Task 4 (Migrate to Azure SQL)" should only be completed for the SQL Server path.
+"Task 1" should be completed regardless of path.

 ## Before the hands-on lab

 Duration: 45 minutes